randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 ## Next Steps

-1. Design connection UI components with failing tests (Red phase)
+1. Design connection UI components with error type handling
-2. Implement connection UI components to pass tests (Green phase)
+2. Create ResultUtils visualization helpers for connection UI
-3. Refactor connection UI components (Refactor phase)
+3. Implement connection UI components using the Result pattern
 4. Integrate connection management with game app
 5. Begin implementing game mechanics

-## Current Focus: Connection UI Components Development
+## Current Focus: Connection UI Components Development with Result Pattern

-We've successfully completed the ConnectionService implementation and refactoring with the Result pattern for improved error handling.
-All tests are now passing, marking the completion of both the "Green" and "Refactor" phases for this component.
-Our next focus will be:

-1. Begin designing the connection UI components:
+We've successfully completed the full migration to the Result pattern across our codebase, removing all backward compatibility layers.
+All services now exclusively return Results, and all components have been updated to handle these Results correctly.
+All tests are now passing with the new architecture.

+Our next focus will be designing and implementing connection UI components that utilize the Result pattern from the start:

+1. Connection Creation Component:
+   - Generate shareable links with proper error handling
-   - Connection creation UI for generating shareable links
+   - Display specific UI for each potential error type
+   - Provide clear success indicators for link generation

+2. Connection List Component:
-   - Connection list UI for displaying all connections
+   - Display all connections with status indicators
-   - Connection detail UI for showing connection status and actions
+   - Handle empty states and error conditions gracefully
+   - Include visual distinction between different connection states

+3. Connection Detail Component:
+   - Show detailed information about a specific connection
+   - Provide status-specific actions (accept, delete, etc.)
-   - Connection request handling UI for accepting/rejecting requests
+   - Include proper error handling for all operations

-2. Apply the new type-safe pattern to other services:
-   - Update PlayerStorageService to use the Result pattern
-   - Create consistent error type definitions across services
-   - Ensure compatibility with existing components
+4. Connection Request Component:
+   - Allow accepting or rejecting incoming connection requests
+   - Display appropriate messaging based on request status
+   - Handle validation and error cases with specific UI

-After design, we'll follow our TDD approach:
+Each component will be developed using our TDD approach:
+1. Design components with error state handling in mind
-1. Create failing tests for each UI component
+2. Create failing tests for each component (Red phase)
-2. Implement the components to pass the tests
+3. Implement components to handle both success and error Results (Green phase)
-3. Refactor for optimization and code quality
+4. Refactor for optimization and code quality (Refactor phase)

-These components will provide the user interface for the connection mechanism, allowing players to connect with friends and initiate games.

 ## Technology Choices